versatica/mediasoup/doc/Building.md

 ## Makefile

-The root folder of the project contains a `Makefile` to build the mediasoup worker subproject (under the `worker/` folder).
+The `worker` folder contains a `Makefile` to build the mediasoup worker subproject.

 ### `make`